apache/accumulo-website/_docs-2/getting-started/table_configuration.md

 com.test.AnotherConstraint=2
 ```

-Currently there are no general-purpose constraints provided with the Accumulo
+Currently, there are no general-purpose constraints provided with the Accumulo
 distribution.
 New constraints can be created by writing a Java class that implements
 the [Constraint][constraint] interface.